Skip to main content

 Pipe Settings:

---pipe-in This enables OLS to obtain input data from stdin
+--pipe-in This enables OLS to obtain input data from stdin, use with '-i -'

---pipe-out This enables OLS to pipe output to stdout
+--pipe-out This enables OLS to pipe y4m or rgb/rgb48be output to stdout

 --pipe-iw PIPE_IN_WIDTH

-Width of input raw RGB, effective when --pipe-in
+Width of input raw RGB, effective and mandatory when --pipe-in appointed

 --pipe-ih PIPE_IN_HEIGHT

-Height of input raw RGB, effective when --pipe-in
+Height of input raw RGB, effective and mandatory when --pipe-in appointed

 --pipe-in-fps PIPE_IN_FPS

-Pixel format of input raw RGB, effective when --pipe-
+Pixel format of input raw RGB input, effective and mandatory when --pipe-in appointed

 --pipe-colormatrix {470bg,170m,2020ncl,709}